NuLink-network/nulink-core/docs/source/pre_application/running_a_node.rst

 - *Staking Provider Nickname* - A nickname/codename for the node derived from the Staking Provider address
 - *Staking Provider Address* - The Staking Provider address this node is bonded to
 - *Client Version* - The version of nulink this node is running
-- *Network Name* - The network this node is running on (mainnet, heco, heco_testnet, bsc, bsc_testnet).
+- *Network Name* - The network this node is running on (mainnet, heco, heco_testnet, bsc, bsc_testnet, horus).
 - *Peer Count* - The total number of peers this node has discovered.
 - *Fleet State Checksum* - A checksum representing all currently known peers
 - *Fleet State Icon* - A visual representation of the fleet state's checksum word and color